MikeBirdTech/gpt3-vscode-extension/README.md

 ---

 ## Known Issues
-May need to re-configure credentials if updating from a version older than v0.6.0
+May need to re-configure credentials if updating from a older version prior to major release.

 ---